-WARNING: If you lose a keyfile or if any bit of the first 1024 kilobytes of the keyfile is corrupted, it will not be possible to mount any volume that uses the keyfile!
+WARNING: If you lose a keyfile or if any bit of its first 1024 kilobytes changes, it will be impossible to mount volumes that use the keyfile!

 WARNING: If password caching is enabled, the password cache also contains the processed contents of keyfiles used to successfully mount a volume.
 Then it is possible to remount the volume even if the keyfile is not available/accessible.
-To prevent this, click 'Wipe Cache' or disable password caching (for more information, please see the section Settings -> Preferences, subsection Cache passwords in driver memory).
+To prevent this, click Wipe Cache' or disable password caching (for more information, please see the section Settings -> Preferences, subsection Cache passwords in driver memory).